jon-torres/Minimax-tic-tac-toe/README.md

 # Tic-tac-toe

-In this **tic-tac-toe** single player game you face an AI capable of taking decisions based on a minimax algorithm.
+In this **tic-tac-toe** single player game you face an AI capable of making decisions based on a minimax algorithm.
 Every difficulty level represents a depth of the algorithm's search.

 # URL